Aznoryusof/candidate_chatai/README.md

 GPU that has 6 GB of GDDR6 memory running on Ubuntu 22.04 LTS.

 The application uses open-source Python tools including ChromaDB, Langchain, llama.cpp, Streamlit and Flask.
-The application and logic flow as well as the architecture diagram are available in the following [slide deck](./diagrams/SAP Generative AI COE Slides.pdf).
+The application and logic flow as well as the architecture diagram and my comments are available in the following [slide deck](https://github.com/Aznoryusof/candidate_chatai/blob/master/diagrams/SAP%20Generative%20AI%20COE%20Slides.pdf).

 The following describes the step-by-step process of setting up the application using docker containers on a Linux machine.